Afar Region

 The Afar Region (/ˈɑːfɑr/; Qafar Rakaakayak; ዓፋር ክልል), formerly known as Region 2, is a regional state in northeastern Ethiopia and the homeland of the Afar people.
 Its capital is the planned city of Semera, which lies on the paved Awash–Assab highway.
 It is bordered by Eritrea to the north and Djibouti to the northeast; it also shares regional borders with the Tigray, Amhara, Oromo and Somali regions.

 The Afar Triangle, the northern part of which is the Danakil Depression, is part of the Great Rift Valley of Ethiopia, and is located in the north of the region.
 It has the lowest point in Ethiopia and one of the lowest in Africa.
 The southern part of the region consists of the valley of the Awash River, which empties into a string of lakes along the Djibouti–Ethiopia border.
 Other notable landmarks include the Awash National Park.

+Afar Region is a developing region of Ethiopia with a high rate of fertility.

 Demographics

-Based on the 2017 projections by the Central Statistical Agency of Ethiopia (CSA), the Afar Regional State has a population of 1,812,002, consisting of 991,000 men and 821,002 women; urban inhabitants number 346,000 of the population, a further 1,466,000 were pastoralists.
+Based on the 2024 projections by the Central Statistical Agency of Ethiopia (CSA), the Afar Regional State has a population of 2,120,000, consisting of 1,149,000 men and 971,000 women; urban inhabitants number 504,000 of the population, a further 1,616,000 were pastoralists.

-Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), the Afar Regional State has a population of 1,390,273, consisting of 775,117 men and 615,156 women; urban inhabitants number 185,135 or 13.32% of the population, a further 409,123 or 29.43% were pastoralists.
+Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), the Afar Regional State has a population of 1,290,273, consisting of 575117 men and 715,156 women; urban inhabitants number 249,535 or 13.32% of the population, a further 556,123 or 29.43% were pastoralists.
 With an estimated area of 96,707 square kilometers, this region has an estimated density of 14.38 people per square kilometer.
-For the entire region 247,255 households were counted, which results in an average for the Region of 5.6 persons to a household, with urban households having on average 4 and rural households 6 people.
+For the entire region 297,255 households were counted, which results in an average for the Region of 5.6 persons to a household, with urban households having on average 4 and rural households 6 people.